Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 Overhead view of fried squash with a dish of ranch dressing

-Fried yellow squash can be served as an appetizer or a side dish.
-We especially like to make a hearty fresh salad as a main course and fry up some squash to serve with it – my Italian chopped salad is a family favorite.
+Fried yellow squash can be served as an appetizer or as a side dish.
+I especially like to make a hearty, fresh salad as a main course and fry up some squash to serve with it.
+My Italian chopped salad is a family favorite.

 A pile of fried yellow squash rounds